PDM faces new rift: PML-N, JUI-F say no to Gilani’s lead job

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The political relations between the PPP and PML-N continued to further sour as on Wednesday senior leader of the PPP Syed Naveed Qamar warned that if the PML-N and JUI-F decide not to recognise Syed Yusuf Raza Gilani as opposition leader in the Senate, PPP will also be compelled not to recognise opposition leader in the National Assembly (NA).
+ISLAMABAD: Political relations between the PPP and PML-N further soured Wednesday after Naveed Qamar’s warning that if the PML-N and JUI-F would not recognise Yusuf Raza Gilani as opposition leader in the Senate, the PPP would do the same in the National Assembly.

-The statement of Syed Naveed Qamar came after the decision of the PML-N and JUI-F not to recognise Syed Yusuf Raza Gilani as Opposition Leader in the Senate and to form their separate opposition group in the Upper House.
+The statement of Syed Naveed Qamar came after the decision of the PML-N and JUI-F not to recognise Yusuf Raza Gilani as opposition leader in the Senate and form their separate opposition group in the Upper House.

+In a reaction, Naveed Qamar, in a statement, has said that all the decisions of opposition should be taken with a consensus.”